Are You Thinking Of Planting A Church?

 Church planting is possibly the most effective means of a method of evangelism in our churches and in our culture,” said Jones.
 “There’s nothing that reaches more people than new churches, because new churches have to reach people to survive.”

-Here are some of my thoughts concerning what a church planter looks like.
+Here are some of my thoughts about the qualities of a good church planter.

 - They must be willing.
 Church planting and starting a new church takes a person who is willing to be used no matter how small or how difficult the situation is.